 Why is Medicaid Necessary for Home Care and Nursing Home Situations?

 Long term care in New York, including home health care, assisted living facilities, and nursing homes, is very expensive.
-In fact, in 2019, the average cost of a nursing home on Long Island, New York, was a staggering $146,000 per year.
+In fact, in 2023, the average cost of a nursing home on Long Island, New York, was a staggering $169,632 per year ($169,704 in New York City).
 Medicare generally does not cover nursing homes, and neither does private health insurance.
 This leaves Medicaid for many New Yorkers who require long term care.

 A person does not necessarily have to first spend all their assets before qualifying for Medicaid.
 The attorneys at Esther Schwartz Zelmanovitz, PLLC, can help preserve your assets while also qualifying for Medicaid.
 Medicare pays for very limited costs associated with long term care, and Medicaid can step in when a person’s resources are exhausted, or with the help of an Elder Law attorney, when his or her funds have been legally and properly transferred.